 05 of 06

 One patch quilts are constructed with a single, repeating shape.
 Thousand Pyramids, shown on the right, is one example.
 Grandmother's Flower Garden, shown on the left, is another.
 Tumbling Blocks is another example of a one patch quilt.

 Patches must sometimes be cut from partial segments of the single shape to fill in gaps around the edges of a one patch quilt.
 Doing that doesn't remove a quilt's one patch designation.

 One patch quilt patterns are often used to make Charm quilts, where no fabric is repeated in the design.Continue to 6 of 6 below.

 An Understanding of Patchwork Helps You Design a Quilt

-You might wonder, why should I care about patchwork quilt block structure?
+Recognizing the quilt block structure is important.
+You might wonder, "why should I care about the patchwork quilt block structure?"